 The Neuroscience Curriculum (NBIO) stresses a multi-disciplinary approach to the study of the brain.
 More than 75 faculty members in 12 departments and 5 specialized research centers participate in this interdisciplinary program.
 The Curriculum facilitates communication between these neuroscientists across departmental barriers in order to:

 - Provide PhD training that incorporates a broad interdisciplinary background.

 - Provided opportunities for thesis work in laboratories representing the full spectrum of modern neuroscience research.

-- Facilitate collaborative interdisciplinary research, and
+- Facilitate collaborative, interdisciplinary and translational research.

-Benchmarks and Deadlines:(.pdf) This document describes the timing of specific benchmarks and deadlines for students in the program.
+Benchmarks and Deadlines: This document describes the timing of specific benchmarks and deadlines for students in the program.